 Sociology

 Beaulieu Convent School Examination Board: AQA

 Overview of the course

-Sociology is about the study of contemporary society.
-Research methods, such as surveys, interviews and observations are used to uncover and bring to light aspects of social life that may go unnoticed.
+Sociology is the study of human societies, their interactions, and the processes that preserve and change them.
+Research methods, such as surveys, interviews, experiments and observations are used to uncover and evaluate aspects of social life that may go unnoticed.
 For example, why is it that girls outperform boys at GCSE and A Level?
-What is going on in schools and in the home that contributes to this national trend?
-The topics we cover in Year 12 are Education, Families and Households and Research Methods.
-In Year 13 we focus on Crime and Deviance as well as Beliefs in Society.
+Why are ethnic minorities 6 times more likely to be stopped and searched by police in the UK?
+How does our class, gender, and sexuality affect our future studies, career opportunities and pay?
+The topics we cover in Year 12 are Education, Families and Households or Culture and Identity and Research Methods.
+In Year 13 we focus on Crime and Deviance as well as Beliefs in Society and Sociological Theory.

 How is it assessed?

-AS: Paper 1: Education and Methods in Context (50%) 1 hour and 30 minutesAS: Paper 2: Research Methods and Topics in Sociology (Families and Households) (50%) 1 hour and 30 minutes A Level: Paper 1: Education with Theory and Methods (33.3%) 2 hours A Level: Paper 2: Topics in Sociology (Families and Households / Beliefs in Society) (33.3%) 2 hours A Level: Paper 3: Crime and Deviance with Theory and Methods (33.3%) 2 hours Entry requirements As the course is entirely exam-based, with an essay-focused structure, a minimum Grade 4 (ideally Grade 5), in English Language and Literature at GCSE is required.
+A Level: Paper 1: Education with Theory and Methods in Context (33.3%) 2 hours A Level: Paper 2: Topics in Sociology (Families and Households or Culture and Identity / Beliefs in Society) (33.3%) 2 hours A Level: Paper 3: Crime and Deviance with Theory and Methods (33.3%) 2 hours Entry requirements As the course is entirely exam-based, with an essay-focused structure, a minimum Grade 4 (ideally Grade 5), in English Language and Literature at GCSE is required.
 What can this lead to?

 Students who study Sociology gain a range of valuable skills such as extended written argument construction and appropriate selection of evidence to support points being made.
 More importantly they gain a good grounding in the main ideas, concepts and arguments that are shaping much of the debate around contemporary social issues.
-Students who take this subject often find that they apply for courses at university to study the Social Sciences, Humanities, Internal Relations, Media, Health Care, Teaching and Social Work.
+Students who take this subject often go on to study the Social Sciences, Humanities, Law, International Relations, Media/Journalism, Health Care, Teaching and Social Work.
 Why choose this course?

 Sociology is the study of human societies, our behaviour and how we experience life.
-It also deals with global issues like migration and globalisation.
+It also deals with global issues like migration, globalisation and crimes against humanity.
 How do social changes affect people at every level of their social life?
-How does our educational system affect our values and perspectives?
 Have gender roles in the home really changed since your grandparents' time?
 What role does religion have in contemporary society?
-How far has Government policy shaped your experience of education, your family life and how much crime there is in your local community?
+How far has Government policy shaped your experience of education and your family life?
+How much crime is there in your local community and why is that?

 Spanish

 Examination board: AQA

 The course

 Students will foster a range of transferable skills including communication, critical thinking, research skills and creativity, focusing on how Spanish-speaking society has been shaped, socially and culturally, and how it continues to change.
 During the first year, students will study aspects of the social context, together with aspects of the artistic life of Spanish-speaking countries focusing on music and cinema.

 In the second year, further aspects of the social background are covered, focusing on issues such as life for those on the margins of Spanish-speaking society, as well as looking at the positive influences that diversity brings.
 Students will also study aspects of the political landscape in a Spanish-speaking country, looking at immigration from the political perspective and at the way in which political power is expressed through action such as strikes and demonstrations.

 Requirements

 A minimum of grade 6 in GCSE Spanish.

 Where can it take you?